GeoSensorWebLab/awm-styles/README.markdown

     $ sudo apt-get install nodejs
     $ sudo npm install -g carto

+Next download the shapefiles using the Ruby script:

+    $ scripts/get_shapefiles

 To compile any changes to your project file, edit the `.env` file with database details and then:

     $ source .env && scripts/project

-Then use the generation script to prepare the XML files:
+Then use the Ruby generation script to prepare the XML files:

     $ scripts/generate

 This will generate a set of XML files in the current directory, one for each AWM style.
-Use the install script to copy these to the Mapnik style directory:
+Use the Bash install script to copy these to the Mapnik style directory:

     $ sudo scripts/install